njs365/CS386-Project/Inception.md

 **Representational Quotes**:

-I hate driving to the stroe only to find the one item I was looking for was out of stock.
+I hate driving to the store only to find the one item I was looking for was out of stock.
 I tend to forget certain items if I do not make a list.
 This app would save me a lot of time and money.